Cultural consensus theory: Competence

-Cultural competence is estimated from the similarity in responses between pairs of subjects since the agreement between a pair of respondents is a function of their individual competencies.
+Cultural competence or cultural knowledge is estimated from the similarity in responses between pairs of respondents since their agreement is a function of their individual competencies.
+In the formal model competence can be interpreted as the proportion of answers correctly identified by a respondent and in the informal model competence indicates how well each respondent’s answers correspond to the culturally “correct” answers.
 In the formal model, the similarity is the probability that matched responses occur (match method. or the probability of particular response combinations occur (covariance method).
-Simple match or covariance measures are then corrected for guessing and the proportion of positive responses, respectively.
+Simple match or covariance measures are then corrected for guessing or the proportion of estimated positive responses in the answer set, respectively.
 In the informal model, similarity is calculated with a Pearson correlation coefficient.

-A matrix of agreement coefficients between all pairs of subjects is then factored with a minimum residual factoring method (principal axis factoring without rotation) to solve for the unknown competence values on the main diagonal.
+A matrix of agreement coefficients between all pairs of respondents is then factored with a minimum residual factoring method (principal axis factoring without rotation) to solve for the unknown competence values on the main diagonal.
 (For the informal model, the maximum likelihood factor analysis algorithm is preferred, but principal axis factoring can be used as well.)
-To determine whether the solution meets cultural consensus criteria, that only a single factor is present, a goodness of fit rule is used.
+To determine whether the solution meets cultural consensus criteria, that only a single set of answers is present, a goodness of fit rule is used to determine whether a single factor (representing a single response pattern) is present.
 If the ratio of the first to second eigenvalues is large with subsequently small values and all first factor loadings are positive, then it is assumed that the data contain only a single factor or a single response pattern.

-Individual
+When a reliability analysis is used, competence is estimated by how well each respondent’s answers correspond to the culturally “correct” answers (the item-to-total correlation).

+Culturally Correct Answers

 Individual competence values are used to weight the responses and estimate the culturally correct answers.
-In the formal model, a confidence level (Bayesian adjusted probabilities) is obtained for each answer from the pattern of responses and the individual competence scores.
-In the informal model, responses are also weighted, using a linear model.
-When factoring a correlation matrix, the estimated answers appear as the first set of factor scores.
-Also, note that factor scores are usually provided as standardized variables (mean of zero), but may be transformed back to your original data collection units.
+In the formal model, a Bayesian confidence level (Bayesian adjusted probabilities) is obtained for each answer from the pattern of responses and the individual competence scores.
+In the informal model, responses are weighted using a linear model.
+When factoring a correlation matrix, the estimated (weighted) answers appear as the first set of factor scores.
+Note that factor scores are usually provided as normalized variables (mean of zero), but may be transformed back to your original data collection units.
+When a reliability analysis is used, answers are estimated with the simple, unweighted mean or modal response to each question.

 Analysis

-When used as a method for analysis, the cultural consensus theory allows the following: the determination whether the observed variability in knowledge is cultural; the measurement of cultural competence that each individual possesses; and, the determination of culturally correct knowledge.